 Too much salt in the diet can deplete potassium.

 AND ketogenic diets can cause potassium to plummet.

-That's the reason I tell you to consume more vegetable when you do a high fat diet, so you can replenish the potassium and feel better.
+That's the reason why I tell you to consume more vegetable when you take a high-fat diet, so you can replenish the potassium and feel better.

-A lot of time you'll not only dump fat, you'll dump water, and all of this will cause potassium to drop and, consequently, your energy levels.
-It's not the fiber, it's the potassium in that food that will flush the liver out, help those pumps work better, and keep that fat off the liver.
+A lot of time, you'll not only dump fat, you'll dump water, and all of this will cause potassium to drop and, consequently, your energy levels.
+It's not the fiber, it's the potassium in the food that will flush the liver out, will help those pumps work better, and will keep that fat off the liver.